 - 1. Make sure you have a working IDE with a valid compiler.
 In case of the Microsoft Visual Studio just install it and make sure it starts up. - 2.
 Install CMake.
 Simply follow the wizard, no need to add it to the path.
-The default install options are great.
-No need to change them. - 3.
-Install TortoiseSVN.
+The default install options are OK. - 3.
+Download and install an up-to-date version of msysgit from its official site.
+There is also the portable version, which you need only to unpack to get access to the console version of Git.
+Supposing that for some of us it could be quite enough. - 4.
+Install TortoiseGit.
 Choose the 32 or 64 bit version according to the type of OS you work in.
-Again follow the wizard, default options are good.
-Restart of your system is required.

-4. Choose a directory in your file system where you will download the OpenCV libraries.
+While installing, locate your msysgit (if it doesn't do that automatically).
+Follow the wizard the default options are OK for the most part. - 5.
+Choose a directory in your file system, where you will download the OpenCV libraries to.
 I recommend creating a new one that has short path and no special charachters in it, for example D:/OpenCV.
-During this tutorial I'll suppose you've done so.
-If you use a different directory just change this front part of the path in my future examples.
-Then, Right Click → SVN Checkout... in the directory.

-A window will appear where you can select from what repository you want to download source files (1) and to which directory (2):
+For this tutorial I'll suggest you do so.
+If you use your own path and know, what you're doing it's OK. - (a) Clone the repository to the selected directory.
+After clicking Clone button, a window will appear where you can select from what repository you want to download source files (https://github.com/Itseez/opencv.git) and to what directory (D:/OpenCV).

-Add here either ones of the versions described above.
-Then push the OK button and be patient as the repository currently is over 330MB to download.
-It will take some time until it is finished depending on your Internet connection.

-When you are done you should have a opencv and an opencv_extra directory as seen at (3).

-- 5. In this section I will cover installing the 3rd party libraries. - (a) Download the Python libraries and install it with the default options.
+- (b) Push the OK button and be patient as the repository is quite a heavy download.
+It will take some time depending on your Internet connection. - 6.
+In this section I will cover installing the 3rd party libraries. - (a) Download the Python libraries and install it with the default options.
 You will need a couple other python extensions.
 Luckily installing all these may be automated by a nice tool called Setuptools.
 Download and install again. - (b) Installing Sphinx is easy once you have installed Setuptools.
 This contains a little application that will automatically connect to the python databases and download the latest version of many python scripts.
 Start up a command window (enter cmd into the windows start menu and press enter) and use the CD command to navigate to your Python folders Script sub-folder.
 Here just pass to the easy_install.exe as argument the name of the program you want to install.
 Add the sphinx argument.